Kevasmi/express-inventory-application/README.md

 There are a multitude of views used in the project.
 However, they follow a specific pattern that relates them to the route and CRUD action performed on them.

-So for ever model object, excluding the user object, there is a detail view (GET), delete view (DELETE), update view (UPDATE), and creation view (POST).
+So for every model object, excluding the user object, there is a detail view (GET), delete view (DELETE), update view (UPDATE), and creation view (POST).

 The user object is associated with the sign_up_form (POST) and log_in (GET) views.